ozgunozerk/clipprompt/README.md

 # Clipprompt README

-This is the README for the Clipprompt extension.
 Clipprompt is a Visual Studio Code extension that allows users to quickly add code selections to a prompt string and copy the content of that string to the clipboard.

 ### Why?
 What is the problem we are solving here?
 For generating effective prompts, it's crucial to supply relevant context.